2200117/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-- explore literature on digital identity & existential risk
+- keep exploring literature on digital identity & existential risk
 - think about research question
 - look for images/videos/audios to add to website
-- start writing the text part of the website
+- keep writing the text part of the website
+- organise the website (titles, subtitles, order of the figures and paragraphs)